 You see, these muscle groups are responsible for moving our upper arm relative to the shoulder joint.
 So anytime you lift something above you, raise your arms, push or pull something with your arms, you are using these muscles in addition to your upper arm muscles because your upper arm is moving relative to the shoulder joint.

 The upper arm muscles are responsible for extending and flexing the elbow joint.
 They consist of two distinct muscle groups.

-  The biceps (bicep brachii) are responsible for flexion of the elbow joint.
+(bicep brachii) are responsible for the flexion of the elbow joint.
 Biceps are probably the most well-known muscle in the human body since most of us have tried flexing our biceps ever since we were young.
-It is the definitive show off muscle that guys like to flex to impress the girls.
+It is the show-off muscle that guys like to flex to impress the girls.

 The biceps are also responsible for rotating the forearm along its axis, this is called supination.

 (triceps brachii) are the antagonists of the biceps.
 They are responsible for extending the elbow joint.
 The run on the opposite side of your upper arm to the biceps.
 The name triceps brachii means “three-headed muscle of the arm” in Latin and refers to the three head the muscle has.
 Hence, the name tricep.

 The three heads of the triceps are called the long head, the lateral head and the medial head.